emahayni/teaching/README.md

 python generate_reports.py --config custom_config.json

-Expected Output
+## Expected Output

 ✅ Report saved: reports/COMP8760 - student123.xlsx
 ✅ Report saved: reports/COMP8760 - student456.xlsx
 ✅ All reports generated successfully.
 Total reports: 10

-⏳ Automating Execution

-Using Cron (Linux/macOS)

-To schedule the script to run daily at 9 AM:

-0 9 * * * /usr/bin/python3 /path/to/generate_reports.py --config /path/to/config.json

-Using Windows Task Scheduler

-Open Task Scheduler.

-Create a new task.

-Set the action to Start a Program and use:

-python "C:\path\to\generate_reports.py" --config "C:\path\to\config.json"

-Schedule it as needed.
+# 🤝 Contributing

+Contributions are welcome!
+Feel free to open an issue or submit a pull request.

-📜 License
+# 📜 License

 This project is licensed under the MIT License.

-🚀 Feel free to contribute!
+🚀 Enjoy using the Student Report Generator!
 If you find this project useful, give it a ⭐ on GitHub!